MrAhile/K8s-CKA/1-Cluster/kubeadm-upgrade.md

 If the previous command went fine we can run the upgrade

 ```
-sudo kubeadm upgrade apply v1.23.5
+sudo kubeadm upgrade apply v1.25.3
 ```

-Next we uncordon the master node, making it "schedulabel" again
+Next we uncordon the master node, making it "schedulable" again

 ```
 kubectl uncordon master